hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_16_Generative_Art_Toys.md

 ### Kasparov's Centaur

 Garry Kasparov lost a game to IBM Deep Blue, in 1988 he played first game of "advanced chess" against Vaselin Toplaov: each player used a computer as a partner.
 This cyborg play style, sometimes called "centaur chess", created better players than individual humans or machines.

+### Design and Construction of Art Toys

+Each art toy has three kinds of elements:

+- Inputs: Can be anything from simple keyboards input or scrool wheels, tablet pens, full body tracking.
+- Transformation: An art toy takes that input can can either render it directly or transform it to diffenre kinds of data.
+- Rendering: Visual result of the interaction.
+  - Alvy Ray Smith - Varieties of Digital Painting

+### Outside the Generator: Judgment, Sharing, and Curation

+Often most powerful interactions happen outside the generator.

+### Conclusion

+Procedural content make art toys more powerful, suprising, generative, and welcoming to new users.